 Instructions

-- Make the batter: Whisk together the flour, sugar and salt, until completely combined.
-In a separate bowl, combine the sourdough starter, milk, heavy cream, eggs and melted butter, whisk until no traces of eggs and discard remain.
-The butter may solidify because of the temperature difference, this is totally normal!
+- In a separate bowl, combine the sourdough starter, milk, heavy cream, eggs and melted butter, whisk until no traces of eggs and discard remain.
+The butter may solidify because of the temperature difference, this is totally normal!75 grams sourdough starter, 226 grams milk, 80 grams heavy cream, 2 eggs, 42 grams unsalted butter

 - Fold the wet ingredients into the dry ingredients.
 Whisk until the batter is completely smooth, you’ll need to build a little bit of gluten in your batter for a crisp crust and an airy interior crumb.